Dll functions exported by QM

 cl - command line.

-hProcess - address of an int variable that receives process handle.
-Later you must close it using CloseHandle.
-If you use flag 16, the function retrieves process id instead of handle, and you must not close it.
+hProcess - variable that receives process handle.
+Later close it with CloseHandle.
+With flag 16, gets process id instead; don't close it.

 QM 2.2.1.
 The highest byte of flags can contain suggested window state (maximized, hidden, etc), like with run.
 To store a value to the highest byte, use value<<24.
 For example, to run the program hidden, use flags|(16<<24).